andrewlalis/ArchitecturalKnowledgeResearch/data/design_decisions.md

 This document contains the basic definitions of each type of Architectural Design Decision, as they will be used to categorize emails and issues when filtering content.

 ## Architectural Knowledge

 A catch-all term under which any of the below definitions falls.
 If content is categorized as any type of design decision mentioned in this document, it is also implicitly a type of architectural knowledge.

 ## Structural

-Decisions that lead to the creation of subsystems, layers, partitions, and components in some view of the architecture.

-## Behavioral

-Decisions that are related to how the elements of a system interact to provide functionality or to satisfy some non-functional requirement (quality attribute), or connectors.
+Decisions that lead to the creation of subsystems, layers, partitions, and components in some view of the architecture, or decisions that are related to how the elements of a system interact to provide functionality or to satisfy some non-functional requirement (quality attribute), or connectors. *Note: Old "Behavioral" tag was merged with this one.*

 Examples: